Aboriginal Access Officers

 For SA Link-Up (Nunkuwarrin Yunti) clients who were previously separated from family members and are seeking information for reunification purposes, we can also assist with providing copies of relevant records free of charge.

-Contact us to ask for assistance from our Senior Aboriginal Access Officer.
+Contact us to ask for assistance from our Aboriginal Access Officers.

 We have also produced a range of guides to Aboriginal history which may help with your research.